Fresh Rolls

 Cook the noodles according to package.
 Lay out ingredients in bowls, including cooked noodles.
 Optional cooked shrimp in another bowl.
 Then have out a bowl of warm water that will soften the rice papers.

+Put paper in water for about ten seconds and then put on a plate, careful not to damage it too much.
+To make a roll, put ingredients in center of roll and not too close to the edges.
+Start with noodles and put in the rest of ingredients according to preference.
 To roll, fold in edges, then using thumbs and forefingers, roll one side toward the other, as if you were making a burrito.
 Make it nice and tight.
 If it breaks, just soften another wrapper and use that.

 Coconut Shrimp